UoB-HPC/UoB-HPC.github.io/_posts/2015-05-27-nvvp-import-opencl.md

     regperthread
     memtransfersize

-The set of metrics you add to this config file are listed [here](http://docs.nvidia.com/cuda/profiler-users-guide/#command-line-profiler-options).
+The set of metrics you can add to this config file are listed [here](http://docs.nvidia.com/cuda/profiler-users-guide/#command-line-profiler-options).
 There's a few more substitutions we need to make to the log now, to convert some OpenCL terminology into CUDA terminology.
 Here's the SED script that I used: